eeeyes/macho_analysis/readme.md

 ##Prerequisites

-we need xcode to run this tool.
+We need xcode to run this tool.